The Amazing Gallbladder

 This is a summary of the five areas of digestion.

-A normal gallbladder should be free of gallstones and able to push the bile through the duct.
+A normal gallbladder should be free of gallstones and should be able to push the bile through the duct.

 What is bile?